Frameworks & Tools for a Long-term Strategic Planning Approach

 A Blue Ocean Strategy and Porter’s Five Competitive Forces Framework are approaches that may be appropriate and useful in the analysis and strategy development process.

-Blue Ocean Strategy is a marketing strategy in which a business makes a paradigm shift away from existing highly competitive saturated markets to creating and capturing new demand in a largely uncontested market where competition becomes irrelevant.
+A Blue Ocean Strategy is a marketing strategy in which a business makes a paradigm shift away from existing highly competitive saturated markets to creating and capturing new demand in a largely uncontested market where competition becomes irrelevant.
 This cannot be achieved overnight, and the focus is on the longer planning horizon.

 This contrasts with a red ocean strategy which focuses on beating the competition in saturated markets to gain an increased share of existing current demand and usually involves making a value/cost trade-off.
 This cut-throat competition turns the ocean blood red.
 On the other hand, the undefined and unexplored market resembles the vast and deep blue ocean.